 Visemes capture lip shapes, and so if you want to add expression you may want to add additional shapes.
 Use caution when adding mouth expressions.
 For example, adding a laughter expression on top of viseme shapes may look uncanny.
 The OVRLipSyncContextMorphTarget script includes options under Viseme To Blend Targets to assign the 15 outputs from Oculus Lipsync to blend shapes other than the first 15 if you so wish:

 By selecting the Enable Viseme Test Keys option you can drive each viseme to 100% using the QWERTY row of a US-layout keyboard by default, or set the keys by expanding Viseme Test Keys.

-OVR Lip Sync Context Texture Flip requires the Material you wish to target textures with, and a set of textures.
+OVRLipSyncContextTextureFlip requires a material target and set of textures - one for each viseme - which will be selected based on output from the OVRLipSyncContext.
 These textures must be set within the Textures field, and must match the texture which you want to associate with a given viseme:

-The logic within the TextureFlip script only chooses one texture to use on a given frame, and assigns it to the main material texture, which should be assigned to the model which uses the texture for drawing the avatar lips.
+The logic within the OVRLipSyncContextTextureFlip script only chooses one texture to use on a given frame, and assigns it to the main material texture, which should be assigned to the model which is used for drawing the avatar lips.

 OVRLipSyncMicInput is for use with a GameObject which has an AudioSource attached to it.
 It takes input from any attached microphone and pipes it through the AudioSource.